zhaoan12/test1/readme-template.md

  * What deployment tool(s) are you using?
 And how?
  * Don't forget to **briefly justify why** you chose this workflow or particular aspects of it!

 ## Coding Standards and Guidelines
  Keep this section brief, a maximum of 2-3 lines.
 You would want to read through this [article](https://www.geeksforgeeks.org/coding-standards-and-guidelines/) to get more context about what this section is for before attempting to answer.

 * These are 2 optional resources that you might want to go through: [article with High level explanation](https://blog.codacy.com/coding-standards-what-are-they-and-why-do-you-need-them/) and [this article with Detailed Explanation](https://google.github.io/styleguide/)
 ​
 ## Licenses
 ​
  Keep this section as brief as possible.
 You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.
-​
+​ We will applying the MIT license, or in other words:

- * What type of license will you apply to your codebase?
-And why?
+ * We will only share the code under an open-source license with the partner but agree to not distribute it in any way to any other entity or individual.
+Our partner can use it however he likes pretty much without necessarily having to give us anything.
+We can also put it on our resume and show the code we each wrote individually to employers.

- * What affect does it have on the development and use of your codebase?
+ Note that this licence has no effect on our development process and codebase.